Sahand1993/CraigslistPrice/README.md

-# CraigslistPrice
+# Price Recommendation Engine
-A search engine for getting price statistics of objects sold on Blocket
+A search engine for getting price statistics of motorcycles sold on Blocket

 HOW TO USE: